 Daches, S., Vine, V., Layendecker K., George, C. & Kovacs, M. (2018).
 Family functioning as perceived by parents and young offspring at high and low risk for depression.
 Journal of Affective Disorders, 226, 355-360.

-Daches, S., Vine, V., George, C. & Kovacs, M. (In Press).
+Daches, S., Vine, V., George, C. & Kovacs, M. (2019).
 Adversity and Depression: The Moderating Role of Stress Reactivity Among High and Low Risk Youth.
 Journal of Abnormal Child Psychology.